 It’s suitable for shy people and introverts

 According to Best Colleges, 40% of those entering an online program want to change their career.
 At the same time, they do not want to quit their current job to go to a traditional college (again).
-To avoid the opportunity and the financial loss, they opt for more flexible and relatively inexpensive distance learning.
+They opt for more flexible and relatively inexpensive distance learning to avoid the opportunity and financial loss.
 It allows them to test various career options without having to burn bridges.

 When you study at home, you get rid of less obvious expenses such as parking, gas, cafés, etc. These may seem inconsequential, but they do add up in the end.
 Eliminating such small charges will save you a fortune in the long term.